content-strategy-forum/csf-glossary/interface-text.md

 ---
 layout: definition
-category: ignore
+category: frontend strategy
 published: true
 title: Interface text
-description:
+description: Short strings of text (1-5 words) used in digital interfaces to guide exploration, text input, personalization, and the like.
+Not the same as microcopy.
 ---

-# Interface text

 <section class="summary">

-**_The auxiliary text elements used in interface design — headers, labels, feedback messages, menu items, et cetera — that help people navigate and use application interfaces, whether for websites, mobile applications, kiosks, wearable devices, appliance panels, analog/digital dashboards or what have you._**
+The auxiliary text elements used in interface design — headers, labels, feedback messages, menu items, et cetera — that help people navigate and use application interfaces, whether for websites, mobile applications, kiosks, wearable devices, appliance panels, analog/digital dashboards or what have you.

 <span class="authors">
 Contributing authors: Marit Letnes<sup id="#affil-1">1</sup>, Destry Wion<sup id="#affil-2">1</sup>